Cardano price climbs, volume dips

 Editors’ Picks

-Chainlink active addresses slide dramatically to 3,200 from February’s peak of 9,400.
-The downtrend in network activity coincides with increasing selling activity among whales with between 10 million and 100 million LINK.

-Bitcoin stabilizes around $83,000 as China opens trade talks with President Trump’s administration

-Bitcoin is stabilizing around $83,500 at the time of writing on Wednesday after facing multiple rejections around the 200-day EMA at $85,000 since Saturday.
-A breakout of this strong level would indicate a bullish trend ahead.
+Bitcoin is stabilizing around $84,000 at the time of writing on Thursday after facing multiple rejections around the 200-day EMA at $85,000 since Saturday.
+Despite risk-off sentiment due to the hawkish remarks by the US Fed on Wednesday, BTC remains relatively stable.

-Binance Chain completes $914M BNB token burn, hinting at a potential rally

-Binance Chain has finalized its programmed 31st quarterly BNB token burn, potentially setting the stage for the world’s fifth-largest cryptocurrency, with a market capitalization of $81.45 billion, to rally in the coming weeks.
+Crypto market cap fell more than 18% in Q1, wiping out $633.5 billion after Trump’s inauguration top

+CoinGecko’s Q1 Crypto Industry Report highlights that the total crypto market capitalization fell by 18.6% in the first quarter, wiping out $633.5 billion after topping on January 18, just a couple of days ahead of US President Donald Trump’s inauguration.

 Bitcoin Weekly Forecast: Market uncertainty lingers, Trump’s 90-day tariff pause sparks modest recovery